 The proportion of fat to fat-free mass lost during a calorie restricted diet varies depending on their initial ratio.
 Since the initial ratio changes dynamically, week over week, the proportion and thus the calorie deficit required changes as well.
 Due to the vastly different energy densities of pure fat (9500 kCal/kg or 4313 kCal/lbs) and fat free mass (1000 kCal/kg or 454 kCal/lbs) any change in the proportion can have a significant effect on the actual reduction in body weight since getting 2000 kCal from fat-free mass will reduce your weight by about 2 kg (4.4 lbs) while doing the same from fat mass will only reduce it by 0.21 kg (0.46 lbs).
 This simple math proves quite eye-opening.

-Other factors influence the calculations in a dynamic way as well.
+Other factors influence the weight loss calculations in a dynamic way as well.
 For example, reducing the food intake also reduces the thermic effect of food (TEF, a.k.a. dietary induced thermogenesis or DIT).
 As result, you expend less energy to process and store energy from food which feeds back into the weight loss calculation and lowers the expected weight reduction.

 Corrected Weight Loss Rule?